Quantum Double Lock-in Amplifier

-In this section, we illustrate how to realize our quantum double lock-in amplifier with a double-$\Lambda$ coherent population trapping (CPT) system.

-In essence, our quantum double lock-in amplifier contains two individual quantum lock-in amplifiers.
-Thus it can be realized through a physical system of a double-$\Lambda$ CPT.
+Our quantum double lock-in amplifier can be realized via a double-$\Lambda$ coherent population trapping~(CPT) system, in which each $\Lambda$ system is employed as a quantum mixter.
 As shown in Fig.~\ref{Fig5}~(a), the double-$\Lambda$ CPT system can be realized by simultaneously coupling two independent two-level systems ($\{\ket{1},\ket{2}\}$ and $\{\ket{3},\ket{4}\}$) with a common excited state ($\ket{5}$), which has been extensively observed in alkali atoms such as Cs~\cite{GBPRL2005,PYJP2016,MAHJAP2017} and Rb~\cite{JVAPB2005,RFNPJ2021,LMPRA2012}.
 Moreover, such a system can be divided into two single-$\Lambda$ systems by splitting the Zeeman sublevels of their ground states~\cite{RFNPJ2021}, which provide the two independent physical channels.
 The simultaneous coupling of these two physical channels can be achieved by $lin||lin$ CPT scheme, in which two CPT light fields are linearly polarized to the same direction and orthogonal to the applied magnetic field~\cite{RFNPJ2021,ZAWD2017,EEMOS2010}.

-In general, the CPT light pulse pumps the atoms into a dark state which is a coherent superposition of two ground states~\cite{YFAPB2015,ZAWD2017,MAHJAP2017}.
+In general, for a single-$\Lambda$ system, the CPT lasers will pump the atoms into a dark state which is a coherent superposition of two ground states~\cite{YFAPB2015,ZAWD2017,MAHJAP2017}.
 To achieve our quantum double lock-in amplifier, we can simultaneously prepare two dark states as the initial states of two physical channels by a pulse which contains four CPT frequency components.
-After the initialization via CPT pulse, the prepared two dark states can independently accumulate phases under the control of PDD and CP sequences respectively.
-The applied PDD and CP sequences only couple the ground states, see Fig.~\ref{Fig5}~(a).
-Because of the CPT, the coherent property of ground states is proportional to the population of the common excited state and can be experimentally detected by fluorescence or transmission spectrum.
-Therefore, the accumulated phases of quantum double lock-in amplifier can be obtained via a query pulse that simultaneously couples the two physical channels.
-In the following, we show an example of quantum double lock-in amplifier via a five-level double-$\Lambda$ CPT system in $^{87}$Rb atoms. \\
+After the initialization via CPT pulse, the prepared two dark states can independently accumulate phases under the control of PDD and CP sequences, respectively.
+During the signal interrogation process, the applied PDD and CP sequences only couple the ground states in the same quantum mixer, see Fig.~\ref{Fig5}~(a).
+Then through applying the CPT procedure, the coherent property of ground states becomes proportional to the population of the common excited state, which can be experimentally detected by fluorescence or transmission spectrum.
+Therefore, the accumulated phases in our quantum double lock-in amplifier can be obtained via a CPT query pulse that simultaneously couples the two physical channels.